Zackingtosh/AMD-Ryzen-3-3250U-PERFECT-EFI/README.md

 Supported Versions:

-.Thaoe26 (beta)
+-Thaoe26 (beta)

-.Sequoia
+-Sequoia

-.Sonoma
+-Sonoma

-.Ventura
+-Ventura

-.Monterey
+-Monterey

 Installation Notes:
 It is strongly recommended to install Monterey first, as other versions have not been fully tested.